launchdarkly/launchpad-ui/CONTRIBUTING.md

 `focus-trap` caused flaky tests that were difficult to fix.

-- Replace with `@react-aria/focus` as shown in this [https://github.com/launchdarkly/launchpad-ui/pull/94](pull request).
+- Replace with `@react-aria/focus` as shown here: https://github.com/launchdarkly/launchpad-ui/pull/94

 #### `immutable`